 This plotline, for the reasons Shiv outlines, made my heart pound — today, the idea of a free press seems more in jeopardy than ever, as many news outlets cater more transparently to specific agendas.
 It would be foolish to deny the power the real Murdoch family (and the Trump family, while we’re on the subject) has at this time, and it’s chilling to watch Succession play out in a parallel universe.

 But if the verisimilitude is what makes the show feel urgent, what makes it enjoyable?
-It’s funny, sure — brilliantly acted and written too, recently winning an Emmy for the latter.
+It’s funny, sure — brilliantly acted and written too, hence in part this year’s 2020 Emmy win.
 But I think most Succession fans would say they stayed for the characters, unlikeable though they are.
 While this show spends more time on boardroom politics than most, there’s a great deal of humanity too, as Logan’s emotional abuse of his children forces a current of sympathy for them from the start.

 Each of the Roy children, neglected and hardened, has dealt with it differently.
 Kendall tries the hardest to follow in his father’s footsteps, but struggles with addiction, driving himself to rock bottom again and again without meaningful change.
 Shiv tries to find power elsewhere, surrounding herself with men she doesn’t quite respect and will never feel inferior to, up to and including her husband, Tom.
 Roman makes a joke of himself before the world has a chance to, holding up his role as bad son, as the disappointment, like a badge of honor — or, like a shield against the knowledge that he knows that’s how his father sees him.